metagenomics/denbi-nanopore-training/docs/read_qc/ReadMapping.rst

 Then we can run **qualimap** on those BAM files now::

-  qualimap bamqc -bam ~/workdir/1D.graphmap.sorted.bam -nw 5000 -outdir ~/workdir/qualimap/1D.graphmap
+  qualimap bamqc -bam ~/workdir/1D.graphmap.sorted.bam -nw 5000 -nt 14 -outdir ~/workdir/qualimap/1D.graphmap
-  qualimap bamqc -bam ~/workdir/1D2.graphmap.sorted.bam -nw 5000 -outdir ~/workdir/qualimap/1D2.graphmap
+  qualimap bamqc -bam ~/workdir/1D2.graphmap.sorted.bam -nw 5000 -nt 14 -outdir ~/workdir/qualimap/1D2.graphmap
-  qualimap bamqc -bam ~/workdir/TSPf.bwa.sorted.bam -nw 5000 -outdir ~/workdir/qualimap/TSPf.graphmap
+  qualimap bamqc -bam ~/workdir/TSPf.bwa.sorted.bam -nw 5000 -nt 14 -outdir ~/workdir/qualimap/TSPf.graphmap

 Qualimap can also be run interactively, which can be used, e.g., to compare all mapping with each other, but that will not work here using the Cloud9 desktop.